ericfayhuynh/SQL/README.md

 ## Module 9 Chellenge

-This Challenge is divided into three parts: data modeling, data engineering, and data analysis.
+This Challenge is divided into three parts:
+* Data modeling
+* Data engineering
+* Data analysis

 We will be using:
 * quickdatabasediagrams
 * SQL